-Fernando Llorente: Swansea City striker doubtful for season start with broken arm
+Fernando Llorente: Swansea City striker likely to miss season start with broken arm

-Swansea City striker Fernando Llorente could miss the start of the season because of the arm he fractured at the end of June while on a family holiday.
+Swansea City striker Fernando Llorente is set to miss the start of the season because of the arm he fractured at the end of June while on a family holiday.

 The 32-year-old was Swansea's top scorer last season with 15 goals.